 Zenger Farm's experiential and science-based programs teach youth and adults the importance of food, farming, wetland conservation and environmental stewardship in healthy urban communities.
 Participants learn that healthy food comes from healthy soil, which can be anywhere, even in the city.
 Zenger Farm provides opportunities for community members to get their hands dirty and learn where their food comes from.

 Through our Field Trip programs students learn about sustainable farming practices, healthy soils, beneficial insects, and wetland ecology.
 By participating in Service Learning projects, they have the opportunity to be farmers and stewards of the land.
-For more information about field trips or about becoming a Field Trip Leader Intern or Field Trip Leader Volunteer email Farm Educator, Laura Cerny.
+For more information about field trips, contact Laura Cerny.
+Interested in becoming a Field Trip Leader Volunteer or Intern?
+Learn more.

 Farm Camp offers an unforgetable opportunity to explore, eat, and play at Portland's oldest urban educational farm and wetland throughout the seasons.
-We offer Spring Break Farm Camp, Summer Camp, and Winter Camp for 1st through 9th graders.
+We offer Spring Break Camp, Summer Camp, and Winter Camp.
 Campers tend to vegetables and farm animals, harvest produce, craft with magical plants, pariticipate in farm scavenger hunts, and develop chef skills during cooking challenges.
-All camps now offer After-Care!
-We are now recruiting Interns for Summer Camp and the Childrens Gardens.
-For more information contact Youth Education Manager, Allison O'Sullivan.
+All camps now offer Extended Day!
+For more information contact Education Director, Allison O'Sullivan.